fss1/ntp_checker/README.md

 **Net::NTP** returns the _delay_ from the sender (B) of $packet given known local xmttime(T1) and rectime(T4)
 delta = T(ABA) = (T4-T1) - (T3-T2)

+#### Identifying NTP services on the LAN
+Use nmap to scan for port 123 responses.
+To identify domain controllers & active directory forests, it is possible to use nslookup from a client on the same Windows domain.
+Check the Service Location (SRV) locator resource records for your_local_domain.com with the command below.
+The SRV record is a Domain Name System (DNS) resource record that is used to identify servers hosting specific services, in this case ldap and ntp

+`nslookup`
+` > set type=all`
+` >  _ldap._tcp.dc._msdcs.your_local_domain(s).com`
+and
+` > ntp._udp.your_local_domain(s).com`

 # Timewatch
 It would be nice to visualise the data.
 InfluxDB + Grafana seem to be a nice match. ntp_checker above 0.0.37 gained influxDB integration to become Timewatch.